DFeliciano3/Movie-Search-Rating-App/README.md

 ## Description

 For my first project, I have decided to create a movie database website.
 Creating this website became of interest to me because of how my family and I like to use our free time.
 We enjoy sitting down to watch a movie together.
-So of course, prior to deciding on a movie to watch, we always as ourselves:
+So of course, prior to deciding on a movie to watch, we always ask ourselves:
  - What should we watch?
  - What is this movie about?
  - Are there good ratings?